Updated August 16, 2023

 - Once you copy the data, choose the new cell location.

-- Right click on the cell.
+- Right-click on the cell.

 - We will get the paste special dialogue box.

-- Choose Paste Special option.
+- Choose the Special Paste option.

 Syntax of Transpose Function: